Areas of London

 Piccadilly and St James’s

 Piccadilly Circus and St James's is the West End's main artery.
-During the eighteenth century this was a popular residential area among the aristocracy and also a favourite spot for shopping.
-The most refined part of London is still Mayfair, and Piccadilly Circus is where Soho begins.
+During the eighteenth century, this was a popular residential area among the aristocracy and also a favourite spot for shopping.
+The most refined part of London is still Mayfair and Piccadilly Circus is where Soho begins.

 Soho and Trafalgar Square

 Built at the end of the seventeenth century, it was the city's most elegant neighbourhood until the beginning of the nineteenth century.
 Its chilled pubs and bars are a favourite among artists and intellectuals.
-Nowadays, it is one of the most permissive and multicultural neighbourhoods in London, epicentre of London's gay scene, and part of the area houses the popular Chinatown.
+Nowadays, it is one of the most permissive and multicultural neighbourhoods in London, the epicentre of London's gay scene, and part of the area houses the popular Chinatown.

 Covent Garden and Strand

 This is one of London’s liveliest areas.
-Famous for its outdoor cafes, its street artists, its boutiques and market.
+Famous for its outdoor cafes, street artists, boutiques and market.
 In its centre is the Covent Garden Piazza, designed by Iñigo Jones in 1630.
 This was the city’s first modern square.

-A must see in Covent Garden is the Piazza and the former fruit and vegetable market.
+A must-see in Covent Garden is the Piazza and the former fruit and vegetable market.

 Bloomsbury and Fitzrovia

 This area is where many artists and writers live, and it boasts numerous libraries.
-The University of London, British Museum and countless Georgian squares are also found in Bloomsbury.
+The University of London, the British Museum and countless Georgian squares are also found in Bloomsbury.

 Top attractions include the British Museum and Russell Square.